krakenjs/makara/README.md

 location for your master set of .properties files.

 .properties files are correlated with the dust templates that use them, by path and name.
-So if you have a top level index.dust file, its content .properties filew will be at locales/US/en/index.properties This holds all the external content strings used by that template.
+So if you have a top level index.dust file, its content .properties file will be at locales/US/en/index.properties This holds all the external content strings used by that template.
 If your template is at widgets/display.dust then the content will be at locales/US/en/widgets/display.properties.
 If you have content you want to share across pages, then you should factor out use of that content into a